nih-cfde/usecases/docs/about/contributing.md

 - See [objective file template](https://github.com/nih-cfde/usecases/blob/StyleGuide/docs/template_files/objective-template.md)

 #### `User task` files
+- The User Tasks title should be short and self-explanatory, but please add a short description as needed for clarity
 - User Task titles are always labeled with their `TXXXX` ID
 - Required sections:
     - yaml index header